cockpit-project/cockpit-project.github.io/privacy.md

 ### About Links to Other Sites

-This site contains links to other sites. the Cockpit Project does not control the information collection of sites that can be reached through links from [cockpit-project.org](/).
+This site contains links to other sites.
+The Cockpit Project does not control the information collection of sites that can be reached through links from [cockpit-project.org](/).
 If you have questions about the data collection procedures of linked sites, please contact these sites directly.

 ### Your Rights and Choices in the EEA